MarioMoura/mariomoura.com/content/post/ssh-ask-pass.md

 Furthermore, if that password comes from another 'secure program'(whatever that means), like `gpg`, you are adding another ring to the chain.

-For example: Imagine that you manage you passwords using GPG smartcard with your private key inside, and you use that private key to encrypt the SSH password, you will have then:
+For example: Imagine that you manage your passwords using GPG smartcard with your private key inside, and you use that private key to encrypt the SSH password, you will have then:
 ```